jonimoas/VBEmu/README.md

 # VBEmu
 Simple emulator frontend using the backend of EmulationStation focused on simplicity and speed.
-Good for users with huge collections
+Good for users with huge collections.

+## Features

+It includes all the usual features such as:

+* Ability to search games by typing the name
+* Ability to filter games by genre/publisher (requires gamelist xmls)
+* Pure keyboard navigation
+* Fully customizable controller input (limited to the first controller for now)

+Some unique features are:

+* The ability to create scripts for a game, and launch it without needing the frontend
+* Heavy use of threads, helping to avoid any freezes etc
+* Optimized gamelist parsing (thousands of roms in seconds)
+* Focus on big rom collections

 ## USAGE: